-James took his time cleaning and changing the diapers of his daughter, Harriet stared at him and the way he looked at her.
-He was making faces with the purpose to make her smile.
+James took his time cleaning and changing the diapers of his daughter.
+Harriet stared at him and the way he looked at her.
+He was making faces with the purpose of making her smile.
 He made goofy faces and crazy voices.
 Harriet just couldn't think of anything but how good of a person the man before her was.

-A contrast from her last father.
+A contrast to her last father.
 The man who made her life miserable for a long time.
 The man who pushed Suzuki Satoru's mother to the edge.

 Harriet thought about how strange it was to have a father.
 So unreal and uncomfortable.
 A father who loves her child?
 It was unheard of for her.
 A truly sad reality for Harriet.
 Having a loving father brought mixed feelings to her.
 She was not sure of how she should react.

 "There you go!
 All clean!
 My beautiful baby girl!
 Yes, you are!"
 James said, kissing and tickling Harriet.
-She giggled and not because of him, but how ticklish she was.
+She giggled not because of him but how ticklish she was.
 Yet, it didn't change how weird everything was.
 Such a weird life.